bakkary/BI-eksamen/README.md

 Theoretical Foundation:
 we chosse this study since we are all very concered about the climate changes so we want to use maschine learning to make c40 membership a more insightfull and effective strategy to combat the climate problem

+How to run the project:
+To run this notebook see the included instructions notebook